dmatthams/statamic-quicksave/README.md

 Statamic Quicksave
 ==================

-Just plonk this in your _add-ons folder to enable quick ctrl/cmd + s saving in Statamic.
-It will even scroll back to the correct position!
+Enables quick ctrl/cmd + S saving in Statamic with scroll position preserved.

+Just pop it into your _add-ons making sure to rename the folder to 'quicksave'.